 You should note that this MD&A contains forward-looking statements that involve risks and uncertainties.
-Please see the section entitled "Forward-Looking Statements" immediately preceding Part I for important information to consider when evaluating such statements.
+Please see the section entitled "Forward-Looking Statements" immediately preceding Part I of this Quarterly Report for important information to consider when evaluating such statements.